- Convertible Bonds and Bank Risk-Taking

 - Amsterdam Business School Research Institute (ABS-RI)

 We study the effect of going-concern contingent capital on bank risk choice.
-The possibility of debt for equity conversion forces deleveraging in highly levered states, when risk incentives are worse.
-The additional equity reduces endogenous risk shifting by diluting returns in high states.
-An optimally designed trigger and convertible debt amount trades off this risk reduction against its debt dilution effect.
+Optimal conversion ahead of default forces deleveraging in highly levered states, when risk incentives are worse.
+The equity infusion reduces endogenous risk shifting by diluting returns in high states.
 Interestingly, contingent capital may be less risky in equilibrium than traditional debt, as its lower priority is compensated by reduced endogenous risk.
 Its effectiveness in risk reduction depends critically on the informativeness of the trigger.
-Adopting a noisy market trigger produces excess conversion (type II error), while an accounting trigger converts too infrequently (type I error) because of regulatory forbearance.
+We show that adopting a noisy market trigger produces excess conversion (type II error), while a noisy accounting trigger converts too infrequently (type I error) because of regulatory forbearance.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.